Pepsi Zero Sugar: History

 In 1998, after the American FDA approved acesulfame potassium, the company introduced Pepsi One for the North American market.
-This new variety contained the same sweeteners as Pepsi Max, but not an identical formula or flavor.
+This new variety contained the same sweeteners as Pepsi Max, but not an identical formula or flavour.
 In 2005, Pepsi One was revised, with Splenda brand sucralose replacing the aspartame ingredient.
 Diet Pepsi Max was introduced in the United States and Canada in 2007 and 2008 respectively.
 This drink had the same sweeteners as Pepsi Max in other countries but had additional ginseng and caffeine.
 It was later renamed to simply Pepsi Zero Sugar.